d-koppenhagen/angular-tag-cloud-module/angular-tag-cloud-module/README.md

 # Install

-To install the module just run `npm i angular-tag-cloud-module` on your CLI.
+To install the module just run `npm i angular-tag-cloud-module` on your CLI (or if you use yarn: `yarn add angular-tag-cloud-module`).

 # Example

-1.)
-Import the module into your Angular-NgModule:
+1. Import the module into your Angular-NgModule:

 ```js
 // app.module.ts